janephp/janephp/documentation/JsonSchema/generate.rst

 Generating a Model
 ==================

-This library provided a PHP console application to generate the Model, you can use it by executing the following command at the root of your project:
+This library provides a PHP console application to generate the Model, you can use it by executing the following command at the root of your project:

 .. code-block:: bash